 Cons:

-- Limited to a maximum coverage of 1,500 sq. ft., which may not suffice for larger areas.
+- Limited to a maximum listed coverage of 1,500 sq. ft., which may not be enough for larger areas.

 - Requires a Wi-Fi connection for full smart functionality.